-New York City’s only sanctioned cyclocross event is back for its third consecutive year on December 09th, 2018.
+New York City’s only sanctioned cyclocross event is back for its fourth consecutive year on Saturday November 23rd, 2019.
 Rainey Park, a small waterfront park along Vernon Blvd in Eastern Queens will once again offer up its undulating terrain and stunning backdrop of the city skyline to host this year’s festivities.

-Registration opens 8am Wednesday, September 26th on BikeReg.
+Registration will open 1 week after NYC Parks Permits are confirmed on BikeReg.
 Due to NYC Parks Department rules the event is pre-reg only!
 Registration closes at 9pm on Friday, December 7th.
 Don’t sleep - many fields will sell out!

 This year we are offering discounted entry to all women as well as continuing the tradition of FREE one day licenses to beginner racers.
 One-day licenses may only be purchased by Category 5 racers for use in the appropriate category races.